Extinction time of the logistic process: Appendix: Stochastic Calculus

 Our first result gives a strong (exponential in $\mu/\sigma^2$) lower bound on the escape time from a barrier with negative drift.
 It is proved in \cite{SIS-SDE}. \begin{lemma}[Drift barrier] Fix $x>0$ and let $X$ be a qac s-m on $\R$ with jump size $\Delta_\infty(X) \le x/2$.
 Suppose there are positive reals $\mu_\star,\sigma^2_\star,C_{\mu_\star},C_\Delta$ with $\max\{\Delta_\infty(X)\mu_\star/\sigma^2_\star, 1/2\} \le C_\Delta$ so that if $0<X_t<x$ then

 Let $\Gamma = \exp(\mu_\star x /(32C_\Delta\sigma^2_\star))$.
 Then we have

 \end{lemma}

 The next result gives a diffusion limit, assuming the drift and diffusivity converge while the jump size tends to 0.
-It is a straightforward corollary of Theorem 4.1 in \cite[Chapter 7]{EthierKurtz}, and of the Lipschitz existence and uniqueness condition for SDEs. \begin{lemma}[Diffusion limit] Let $X_t^n$ be a sequence of qac semimartingales with drift and diffusivity given by functions $\mu_n,\sigma^2_n$, and let $a:\R\to \R$ and $b:\R\to \R$ be locally Lipschitz.
-Suppose that $\Delta_\star(X^n) \to 0$ as $n\to\infty$.
-Also assume that for each $R>0$,
+It follows from Theorem 4.1 in \cite[Chapter 7]{EthierKurtz}, and from the Lipschitz existence and uniqueness condition for SDEs, if (i) in the proof of the former result we let $\tau_n^R$ be the exit time of $X^n$ from $(1/R,R)$ instead of $(-R,R)$, as described below, and (ii) we allow that the limiting diffusion $Y$ may be defined only on the interval $[0,\zeta)$ where $\zeta:=\lim_{R\to\infty} \tau^R$, with $\tau^R$ as defined below.